Robinlovelace/simodels/README.md

 [![R-CMD-check](https://github.com/robinlovelace/si/workflows/R-CMD-check/badge.svg)](https://github.com/robinlovelace/si/actions)
 <!-- badges: end -->

-The goal of {si} is to provide a simple, [tidy](https://www.tidyverse.org/), and flexible framework for developing spatial interaction models (SIMs).
+The goal of {sim} is to provide a simple, [tidy](https://www.tidyverse.org/), and flexible framework for developing spatial interaction models (SIMs).
 SIMs estimate the amount of movement between spatial entities and can be used for many things,